inventree/inventree-docs/docs/start/docker_prod.md

 | INVENTREE_ADMIN_PASSWORD | Admin account password |
 | INVENTREE_ADMIN_EMAIL | Admin account email address |

+!!! warning "Scrub Account Data"
+    Ensure that the admin account credentials are removed from the `.env` file after the first run, for security.

 ### Start Docker Containers

 Now that the database has been created, migrations applied, and you have created an admin account, we are ready to launch the InvenTree containers: